 Samford University’s Department of Healthcare Administration and Informatics is dedicated to creating leaders who embrace servant leadership and demonstrate a commitment to Christian values and principles through serving the community.
 The department is comprised of two undergraduate majors and two graduate degrees, along with a joint degree program offered with Samford's Brock School of Business, McWhorter School of Pharmacy, and within the School of Public Health.

 The M.H.A. program has helped me grow into a well-round, responsible and driven student.
 It has helped me explore my interests and strengthen my weaknesses.Alan Troxell, B.S. in Healthcare Administration, '18, Master of Healthcare Administration '20, School of Public Health

-Students in the program are expected to complete service-learning projects through student-led projects, department-led projects and independent endeavors.
+Students in all four degree programs are expected to complete service-learning projects through student-led projects, department-led projects and independent endeavors.
 To fully serve a community, leaders must know the community.

 Undergraduate Majors and Minors

 This undergraduate degree prepares students for entry-level management position in healthcare organizations or admission into a graduate program.
 The degree allows graduates to join the workforce in a variety of areas including fellowships, hospitals, clinics, public health department, consulting firms, insurance agencies and government entities.